 - Does It Need to Be Programmable?

-Do you care if your machine behaves like your favourite barista and remembers your drink, or are you fine telling it just what to do each day?
+Do you care if your machine behaves like your favorite barista and remembers your drink, or are you fine telling it just what to do each day?
 Do you even need room to customize your drinks a certain way, or are you fine with espresso that simply tastes good, not overpoweringly bitter?

 - Do You Need a Frothing Wand?